 Frequently Asked Questions

-Q. How often should I apply for your tuition and/or child
+Q. How often should I apply for your tuition and/or child care grants?

 A. Your application for any of our grants is good for one academic year, beginning with Fall semester.
 An academic year is defined as Fall, Spring, and Summer semesters.
 You only need to apply once every academic year just like with your FASFA.